Eat and drink the right amount for you!

-How much you should eat or drink?
+How much you should eat and drink?
 Do you know?

 Probably not – right?